michelebusta/MCW-Microservices-Architecture/HOL/Setup.md

     ![In the list of health probes, three health probes display.
 For AppPortProbe1, its Port (8082), and Used by value (AppPortLBRule1) are circled.](images/Setup/image36.png "Health probes list")

-5. Select +Add on the Health Probes blade.
+5. Select +Add on the Health probes blade.

     ![Screenshot of an Add button.](images/Setup/image37.png "Add button")